·

 It was her character that led her to remain faithful and work hard.
 And it was her character that led her into a brand new life.
 Ruth thought she was going out to gather some grain, and ended up marrying a great and powerful man in the nation of Israel.

 You can follow her example and be committed to faith in God.
-Even in the modern world you can have courage and perseverance.
+Even in the modern world you can work hard and persevere.
 You never know when God will use the seemingly mundane things in your life to lead you to something greater than you ever expected.

 Be like Ruth.
 Don’t ever give up, even when it seems like good things aren’t happening.
 You never know what God has waiting for you when you live daily in God’s grace and goodness.